Werner-Staeblein/Project-2-modified-resubmit/README.md

 ![Logo](assets/icons/icons8-javascript-240.png)

 The logo is shown on all pages of the website.
 The logo likewise is a hpyerlink to restart the trivia if the user either wants to restart a new round of questions while already having started on a round of questions.
 The logo can likewise be clicked by the user to play another trivia round (user control) once a trivia round has been completed.
+If a trivia round is NOT started, the functionality of "restarting" a quiz round is NOT working simply because no trivia round has been started.
+Because no trivia round was started, the functionality of "restart" does not work on the opening screen where the trivia is explained.
+This behavior of the clickable logo is as intended.

-On hover, a tooltip is display with information that the quiz can be restarted with click on the logo.
+On hover, a tooltip is displayed with information that the quiz can be restarted with a click on the logo.

 ### Start Page quiz instructions page

 <span style="color: red; font-weight: bold;">Reminder: opening page changed / new image needed</span>

 On the start page the instructions for the quiz are provided.
 The user is informed that questions are randomly drawn from a set of questions.
-The button named start is prominently placed so that user can easily navigate to the start of the quiz.
+The button named 'Start JS Quiz' is prominently placed so that a user can easily navigate to the start of the quiz.

+The user is likewise informed prominently with red colored text that the trivia app provides user feedback with audio sound.
+The user is free to turn off sound effects on the device used for the application.

+<span style="color: red; font-weight: bold;">Reminder: opening page changed / new image needed</span>

 ![Start Page](readme_assets/start_page_instructions.png)